Economics (ECON)

 ECON 9992 Professional Project Continuation: Half-Time (0 credits)

 Fee.
-SNC/UNC grade assessment.
+S/U grade assessment.
 Allows a student to be considered the equivalent of half-time status.
 Requires that the student is working more than 12 to less than 20 hours per week on their professional project.
 Any project credits required for the degree should be completed before registering for non-credit Professional Project Continuation.

 Prerequisite: Cons. of GSM.
+Consent required.

 Level of Study: Graduate